Flood In Pakistan 2022 aftershocks continues in 2023 [youngstars.pk]

 RESEARCH

-Researchers and government officials also say other factors likely contributed to the disaster, including an ineffective early warning system for floods, poor disaster management, political instability, and unplanned urban development.
-Lack of drainage and storage infrastructure, as well as the large number of people living in flood-prone areas, are also implicated.
+Researchers also say other factors contributed to the disaster, including an ineffective early flood warning, poor management, and unplanned development.
+Lack of drainage and storage infrastructure, the large number of people living in flood-prone areas, are also implicated.
 “These are governance issues, but they are minor about the level of tragedy that we are seeing unfold.

 REPORT